-- a) Betting: Any form of Betting related to an Event or Competition in Chess, including Betting with another Person on the result, progress, outcome, conduct or any other aspect of such an Event or Competition, or inducing, instructing, facilitating or encouraging a person subject to this Code to commit such a violation (excluding any form of betting considered acceptable by art.
-6.21 above). - b) Misuse of Inside Information: Anyone who is deliberately - - (i) Using Inside Information for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (ii) Disclosing Inside Information to any Person (with or without Benefit) where the Person might reasonably be expected to know that the disclosure of such information in such circumstances could be used for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (iii) Inducing, instructing, facilitating or encouraging a person subject to the Code to commit such a violation. - c) Manipulation of aspects of a chess event or competition: Any intentional arrangement: - (i) Fixing or contriving in any way, or otherwise improperly influencing, or being a party to fix or contrive in any way or otherwise improperly influence, the result, progress, outcome, conduct or any other aspect of an Event or Competition; - (ii) Ensuring or seeking to ensure the occurrence of a particular incident in an Event or Competition, which occurrence is to the person subject to the Code's knowledge the subject of a Bet and for which he or another Person expects to receive or has received a Benefit; - (iii) Failing, in return for a Benefit (or the legitimate expectation of a Benefit, irrespective of whether such Benefit is in fact given or received) to perform to one's abilities in an Event or Competition;
+- a) Betting: Any form of Betting related to a chess competition in which the Participant is directly participating, or to the Participant's sport, or to any event of a multisport competition in which he/she is a participant, including betting on the result, progress, outcome, conduct or any other aspect of such an Event or Competition, or inducing, instructing, facilitating or encouraging a person subject to this Code to commit such a violation (excluding any form of betting considered acceptable by art.
+6.21 above). - b) Misuse of Inside Information: Anyone who is deliberately - - (i) Using Inside Information for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (ii) Disclosing Inside Information to any Person (with or without Benefit) where the Person might reasonably be expected to know that the disclosure of such information in such circumstances could be used for Betting purposes or otherwise in relation to Betting or for the purposes of the manipulation of the result of an Event or Competition; - (iii) Inducing, instructing, facilitating or encouraging a person subject to the Code to commit such a violation.

+c) Manipulation of aspects of a chess event or competition: